xieyuquanxx/awesome-Large-MultiModal-Hallucination/README.md

-﻿# 😵LVLM-Hallucination
+﻿# 😵Multi-Modal LLM Hallucination
-We can split the hallucination in LVLMs into Three directions, including Detect, Evaluation, Mitigate.
+We can split the hallucination in Multi-Modal LLM into Three directions, including Detect, Evaluation, Mitigate.

 ## 🧐Detect
 |  Name   | Link  | Github|